AkashiKhaAKB/git-pranks/README.md

 Let the laughter and coding commence!

+## Credits

-Genarated by ai bcuz i am lazy
+Genarated By AI Because i am pretty lazy
+Github Tips and tricks tutorial by CoderDave on youtube Github and git for beginners tutorial by Coder Coder on youtube